 Businesses are increasingly foregoing file cabinets, desktop folders, and network folders in favor of a streamlined document management system.
 Enterprise document management software has grown in adoption and popularity to manage records and documents more efficiently – sparing businesses costs and wasted time associated with manual document management processes.
 Leading document management software provider Hyland notes that 60 percent of an average employee’s day is spent on document management.
 Below we explore this game-changing technology and how it works.

-There are three containers of document management:
+There are three containers of

-Transactional.
 Transactional document management is the automation of information received or sent out that typically require multiple reviews and approvals.
 A document management system will help an organization capture documents and data, automate the approval and exception processing, populate a line of business system with the approved data, and retrieve the documents and historical audit trail of the document at any time in the future.

-Collaborative.
 When multiple people need to provide input, edits, and revisions to a single document, this process is collaborative document management.
 The system will facilitate the collaboration process in which multiple rounds of changes to a document need to be reviewed and approved by various people.
 The software will keep track of comments, message threads, and all changes in real-time.

-Contextual.
 Contextual document management will organize and update content within its web-based context.
 For example, suppose a business is updating its company policy posted on various parts of an intranet.
 In that case, the system will automatically update the relevant sites with the updated policy once it’s altered and approved.

 Critical Security